Get Along (Guy Sebastian song): Commercial performance

 "Get Along" debuted at number thirty-four on the Australian ARIA Singles Chart before ascending to number-five the following week, becoming Sebastian's fourth top ten single from "Armageddon".
-It is also Sebastian's 11th top ten single in Australia and his ninth to peak in the top five.
+It was also Sebastian's 11th top ten single in Australia and his ninth to peak in the top five.
 Although only released in mid November it was the 12th highest selling Australian artist single in Australia in 2012.
 It achieved triple platinum certificatio and charted at number 23 on the 2013 Australian Artist End of Year Chart.
 "Get Along" also reached number nine and gold certification in New Zealand, Sebastian's sixth top single there.

 Accolades

 "Get Along" was a finalist in the 2013 International Songwriting Competition in the Pop/Top 40 category, and was awarded an honourable mention.
 The International Songwriting Competition is an annual song contest for both aspiring and established songwriters.
 The judging panel is made up of musicians, songwriters and industry experts, and songs are judged on creativity, originality, lyrics, melody, arrangement and overall likeability.
 The song reached the final five nominees for the APRA Song of the Year Award.
 It is the largest peer voted music award in Australia, voted for by the songwriter, composer and music publisher members of APRA.
 "Get Along" also received a nomination for Song of the Year in the 2013 ARIA Awards.